Don't sweat the SAT writing section.

 If you are taking the SAT in 2015, you’ll have to write an essay.
-As of spring 2016, the essay section will change with the redesigned SAT, and it will up to colleges and universities to choose whether it will be required of applicants.
-These tips cover the current SAT essay (offered through fall of 2015).
+As of spring 2016, the essay section will change with the New SAT, and it will up to colleges and universities to choose whether it will be required of applicants.
+These SAT essay tips cover the current SAT essay (offered through fall of 2015).

 ETS (the company that writes the test) says the essay is graded holistically, meaning your writing is judged by the overall impression it makes.
 The graders won't be spending hours tearing apart your piece.
 They'll spend a few minutes at most.
 Follow the basic formula for an SAT essay and you're golden.